Equity, Diversity and Inclusion

 Terms of Reference

-Equity, diversity and inclusion is a set of actions, attitudes, and assumptions that provide, as far as possible, equal opportunities for and equal expectations of individuals, regardless of gender, race, culture or sexual identity.
+Equity, diversity and inclusion is a set of actions, attitudes, and assumptions that provide equitable opportunities and equitable expectations of individuals, regardless of gender, race, culture, disability, sexual identity or any protected attribute.
 It affords a framework for an inclusive productive working environment in which all individuals can achieve their best and diversity is valued.

-The broad aim of the Committee is to advance the representation of under-represented groups across all levels within the School and implement, as far as is possible, the principles of equity, diversity and inclusion in the School of Biological Sciences.
-We aspire to achieve a School where everybody feels welcome and included, and where the diversity of members reflects the cultural diversity of Australia overall and includes a minimum of involvement at all levels of governance and membership of the school of 40% men and 40% women.
+The broad aim of the Committee is to advance equity, diversity and inclusion across all levels within the School and to identify actions that the committee can take, or advocate for, that increase equity, diversity and inclusion in the School of Biological Sciences.
+We aspire to achieve a School where everybody feels welcome and included, and where the diversity of members at all levels reflects the cultural diversity of Australia overall.

 Terms of Reference

-3. To provide advice to the Executive Committee of the School of Biological Sciences on policy and strategy.
+- To provide advice to the School Management Committee of the School of Biological Sciences on policy and strategy.

 Do you have a question or concern about equity, diversity and inclusion in the School?
 Do you have a suggestion for how challenges can be overcome?
 Please send us an email at: email@example.com.

 Statement of Support from Head of School